-39 days after the first travel ban, Trump has signed his second.
+39 days after the first travel ban, Trump signed his second one.
 This second order takes effect on March 16th, and at that point it will rescind the first order and start the clock on new temporary bans and new permanent procedures.
 Plenty of news sources give interpretations, but as usual I wanted to see the source document for myself and trace the documents it references.
 Here’s what I found…

 [Update 3/9/2017: The first court case challenging this Executive Order has started: Hawaii v Trump.]